utiasSTARS/pyshoe/README.md

 ```
 bash download_data.sh
 ```

+Alternatively, the dataset can be downloaded through [IEEE dataport](https://ieee-dataport.org/open-access/university-toronto-foot-mounted-inertial-navigation-dataset), which is accessible without any membership.

 We currently provide three separate inertial datasets in the full package:

 * VICON Dataset: Stored in `data/vicon`.
 Collected within a ~3x3m motion capture area.
 There are 56 trials in total, and all of the raw data has been processed into a .mat file in `data/vicon/processed`.
 This dataset has complete position ground truth.